dantefernando/linuxconfig/README.md

 ## About:
 - Files located in the `home` directory can be placed in `~`
 - Files located in the `other` directory are not specifically for linux but can be are kept as backups.
-E.g. `_vimrc` is for the windows gVim version of Vim.
+E.g. `_vimrc` is for the windows gVim version of Vim

 ## Keybinds for /vim-commentary